-The information below is guidance for new and returning Undergraduate History students to give some specific advice on how teaching will be organised for the academic year 2020-21.
+The information below is guidance for Undergraduate History students to give some specific advice on how teaching will be organised for the academic year 2020-21.
 The page will be updated as circumstances change or we receive more information.
-Please also check the University's pages on returning to teaching in the autumn of 2020.

-- How will teaching be organised in the autumn?
+- How will teaching be organised in term 2?

 - What will the contact hours be?

 - How will I be assessed and what are the deadlines?